bmxdemo/bmxproject/logbook/postings/20170630_acrylic_absorption/index.md

 **Note:** The reason why the change in S21 can be interpreted as solely due to the absorption is because we showed in the [last posting](../20170628_Acrylic/index.md) that the reflectivity plays almost no part, so adding acrylic should only change S21 because of absorption.

+For this experiment, I "shorted" the two OMTs, by pointing them together but leaving a ~1/2 inch gap between them.
+This gap length was maintained as a constant for all of the data points, to eliminate any effects that that would have.
+Because the two shorted OMTs are very sensitive to holes or gaps in their construction, where signal can leak out or in, I surrounded it with as much foam absorbing material as I could that would not get in the way of the acrylic.
+I collected the S21 measurements with no acrylic first, then with 1/8th inch acrylic, then 1/16th inch acrylic, then I started again to get another round of data (to see if something had changed over time, such as moving the absorbers on accident).
+I took a bunch of other measurements that aren't shown here that basically confirmed that the experimental setup had not changed (the same measurement at ~10 different points during the course of the experiment).

 |Fig 1 (frequency Hz vs S21 dB)|![alt-text](../20170630_acrylic_absorption/absorption.png)|
 |:---:|:---:|